DasIstTobias/timeline/README.md

 ### Data Management
 - Export timeline data as JSON
+- Export filtered events as PDF
 - Import events from JSON files

-- Export filtered events as PDF
+### Notes
 - Personal notes feature with autosave
+- Write down stuff that does not fit in a timeline
+- All notes are zero-knowledge encrypted

 ### Administration
 - Admin dashboard for user management
 - Create user accounts with secure password generation
-- Multi-step user deletion process
-- Admin password management
+- Easy to use

 ## Getting Started